raphael-group/paste2/README.md

 PASTE2 is available on PyPI at https://pypi.org/project/paste2/.
 To install PASTE2, run `pip install paste2`.

 ## Quick Start
 We included a tutorial in this repo (`tutorial.ipynb`).
-The tutorial should cover everything you need to run PASTE2 on your own dataset.
+The tutorial should cover the basics you need to run PASTE2 on your own dataset.
+Additionally, the documentation of each function is in the source code.

 ## Contact
 If you encounter any problem running the software, please contact Xinhao Liu at xl5434@princeton.edu